By Alex Neely on March 4, 2021 in Safe Driving

 How can you tell your brakes need to be replaced?

-Car and Driver points out a couple of “red flags” that mean it’s time to tune up or replace your car’s brakes.
+Car and Driver points out a couple of “red flags” that means it’s time to tune-up or replace your car’s brakes.

 - “SCREEEEEECH” – If you apply the brakes and hear something like that it could be because your brake pads are worn too thin.
 This noise could also sound like scraping or grinding.
 Hearing this every time you brake is not only annoying but potentially unsafe.